sdinteractive/Magento2_SomethingDigital_UpgradeHelper/README.md

 ### Generating the diff

-> Are you a Something Digital employee?
-If so, the diff is likely already available for you here: https://github.com/sdinteractive/m2-diffs
+> Are you a Rightpoint employee?
+If so, the diff is likely already available for you here: https://github.com/sdinteractive/m2-diffs.

-- Download a ZIP of the old version
+- Use `composer create-project` to get a clean copy of the old version code
-- Download a ZIP of the new version
+- Use `composer create-project` to get a clean copy of the new version code
 - Use `diff -r` to generate the diff

+For the purposes of generating the diff composer's `--ignore-platform-reqs` is fine, you do not actually need to run the Magento application, just get a copy of the code.

 Example: